+86-156-2511-0166[email protected]WhatsApp

 Previous article

-According to Ajogwu, astute FX exposure management supported by improved foreign currency availability and relatively stable exchange rates helped reduce foreign exchange losses compared to previous periods.
-He also reiterated the firm’s commitment to local raw materials and continued to embrace innovation.
+Ajogwu credited astute foreign exchange exposure management, supported by improved currency availability and relatively stable exchange rates, for reducing forex-related losses compared with previous periods.
+The chairman reiterated the company's commitment to local raw material sourcing and continued product innovation as pillars of long-term competitiveness.

 Next article